rayalan/binary-adages/content/pages/profile-interview-answers.md

 ### That would have paid for my college degree!

-On my first project as official project manager, I was tasked with overhauling a complex system that deeply impacted customers and several departments as well as a number of technical decisions.
-According to the way teams were supposed to work, this kind of work "should" have input from user experience practinioneers.
+On my first project as an official project manager, I was tasked with overhauling a complex system that deeply impacted customers, several departments, and a number of technical decisions.
+According to the way teams were supposed to work, this kind of work "should" have input from user experience practitioners.
 But the UX department didn't have any resources to spare.
 So I did what I thought any good project manager should do -- I pushed the critical resource shortage up the chain.
 Eventually, I got told that "it wasn't my job to say how UX resources should be allocated" (oops, maybe I got a little too pushy?).

 But as a consolation prize, leadership suggested hiring a UX consultant firm.
 I knew nothing about such matters, so I basically let a coworker (who knew this sort of work) coordinate with leadership to get all the details worked out.
 The firm came in, did a bunch of interviews, asked a bunch of questions, and then went away for a few weeks.
 When they came back, they had lots of fancy UX diagrams explaining how to structure the problem.
 For their trouble, they got a paycheck that would have covered tuition along with room and board for a degree back when I was in college (and I'm not that old).

 So how useful were those diagrams?
 A complete waste.
 The diagrams basically parroted back to us what I already knew, just in fancier diagrams.
 They didn't break the work down into iterative pieces.
 They heavily suggested that the first implementation needed to be far more complex than it actually did.
 And they weren't terribly readable, so it was hard to use the charts to share a project vision with others.
 After a couple weeks, the charts disappeared into someone's office and never resurfaced.

-But the money...it wasn't a complete waste.
+But the money ... it wasn't a complete waste.
 Instead, it provided me with a very expensive lesson about project management:

 * _Make problems visible early._ I did the right thing by pushing the project risk up the chain.
 Management did need to know that the project lacked adequate resources.
 * _I can do user experience work._ I saw UX as a field that required special talent -- expertise that I completely lacked and shouldn't try to acquire.
 In hindsight, I already had the skills at that point in my career to make the right choices when it came to system design and information architecture.
 But I didn't trust myself because I saw UX as too "other."
-In the end, I'd end up making many of those decisions myself anyway based on input from my team.
+In the end, I'd end up making many of those decisions myself anyway, based on input from my team.
 * _Money can be both available and not available._ Sometimes money is available for certain expenditures (like hiring consultants), but can't be easily transferred where it would be most useful.
-For example, I would have loved to spend the same amount of money to pay one of the company's user experience practioneers for overtime for a few months.
+For example, I would have loved to spend the same amount of money to pay one of the company's user experience practitioners for overtime for a few months.
 But I don't think the company would have swung for that approach, even though the money spent would have been the same and the outcome far more useful for the project.
 * _Don't delegate to the point of abdication_.
 Because the people writing the contract had far more experience in this area and were busy -- and I felt inadequate, I didn't ask the questions I should have as project leader: What was going to be the end result?
 Why was it going to be useful?
 How would this address the concerns I raised?
-Could the work be structured more incrementally and perhaps if it wasn't proving useful?
+Could the work be structured more incrementally and perhaps if aborted it wasn't proving useful?
 * _Be quick to acknowledge missteps_.
 Because I had approved spending the money, it was really hard for me to admit it wasn't a productive expenditure.
 By not being more vocal, I implicitly sent the signal that this kind of expenditure had been productive.
-* _Even for executives, spending money is form of commitment_.
-In the weeks before the consultants were hired, I had real time getting adequate time with the executives to understand their concerns and get their input on the project.
-But once the check was written to the consults, the executives made time to be available to the consultants.
-I'd been aware of this principle from sales, but I anticipated that creating launching six-figure software development project counted as full commitment.
-In hindsight, the executives likely did not see the salary cost of the project as real commitment -- that salary was going to get paid no matter what work the developers were doing.
+* _Even for executives, spending money is a form of commitment_.
+In the weeks before the consultants were hired, I was struggling to get adequate time with the executives to understand their concerns and get their input on the project.
+But once the check was written to the consultants, the executives made time to be available to the consultants.
+I'd been aware of this principle from sales, but I anticipated that creating and launching a six-figure software development project counted as full commitment.
+In hindsight, the executives likely did not see the salary cost of the project as a real commitment -- that salary was going to get paid no matter what work the developers were doing.
 But the check to consultants represented a different kind of expenditure.
 * _Companies view money differently than individuals._ Making this kind of misstep with one's personal finances could likely be a catastrophe.
 But for a business expecting to spend high six figures on a project, even this kind of snafu is basically a rounding error.

 Looking back, I still view the whole effort to be a failure on my part.
-But I also view it as a very expensive personal education in project management...just one that doesn't come with a diploma.
+But I also view it as a very expensive personal education in project management ... just one that doesn't come with a diploma.

 ### Cut twice, measure once?!?

-On one project where I was project manager and architect, the team encountered an incompatibility around discounts between the old system and the new system.
+On one project where I was project manager and architect, my team encountered an incompatibility around discounts between the old pricing approach and the new one.
 There were a number of ways of resolving the problem, but several resolutions would have shorted customers by a small amount of money.
-Another set of resolutions would have been very expensive for the company (even the the amount per customer was small, the large number of impacted customers meant the financial total was non-trivial).
-To complicate the situation, there were requirements such as being auditable by our finance team, easily explainable to customers, and non-disruptive to customer service.
+Another set of resolutions would have been very expensive for the company, as even though the amount per customer was small, the large number of impacted customers meant the financial total was non-trivial.
+To complicate the situation, there were additional requirements, such as being auditable by our finance team, easily explainable to customers, and non-disruptive to customer service.

-In the end, I designed a work around that met all the requirements, didn't hurt the company, and didn't defraud customers.
-However, the behavior wasn't well integrated into the system and we didn't have good test coverage around the behavior.
+In the end, I designed a workaround that met all the requirements, didn't hurt the company, and didn't defraud customers.
+However, the behavior wasn't well integrated into the system, and we didn't have good test coverage around the behavior.
 The project launched and all was well.

-Fast forward many months and I was leading the team maintaining the aforementioned project.
-There was an urgent push to roll out some new functionality so that the company could bring some changes to market more quickly.
+Fast forward many months and I was leading the team maintaining the new system.
+There was an urgent push to roll out some new functionality so that the company could rapidly bring some changes to market.
 Thanks to hard work by the team and my strong architectural design in the initial project, the team was able to complete the work in record time.

-But the pre-launch testing didn't properly test for whether or not the work around for discounts was working.
+But the pre-launch testing didn't properly test for whether or not the workaround for discounts was working.
 It wasn't, of course -- otherwise this would be a story about what went right.
 And in the few hours it took the team to catch the problem, the system gave customers enough discounts to offset the financial gains of launching earlier than expected.

 Because of the nature of the discount and the way that billing worked, the loss was basically a sunk cost -- attempts to recover the money, even if legal and technically possible, would have done significant long-term damage to the company's reputation.

-And then I had to write up a summary recap of what happened, acknowledge that it was my fault twice over (once for the initial problematic architecture, and secondly for missing this behavior in both development and testing) and share that with company leaders.
+And then I had to write up a summary recap of what happened, acknowledge that it was my fault twice over (once for the initial problematic architecture, and secondly for missing this behavior in both development and testing), and share that with company leaders.

 Looking back, I still mull over what was the right answer.

 * More testing?
 Obvious in hindsight.
 But the testing on this system was light years ahead of what was previously in place, and the company didn't place much value on more thorough testing.
-We could easily have spent more on testing than the was lost by this mistake...and still made the mistake.
+We could easily have spent more on testing than the was lost by this mistake ... and still made the mistake.
 * Pushed harder for a better solution in the initial project work?
 The discount design was clearly a weak spot in the architecture.
 Maybe I should have argued harder against some of the design parameters to allow for a better approach.
 * Paid more attention to the work as the new functionality was developed?
 I knew that the discount calculation was a weak point.
 Perhaps I should have more directly intervened, reviewing the work or double-checking with testing.
-Then again, I'm often encouraged to delegate more freely and the team had done similar work without problem before.
+Then again, I was often encouraged to delegate more freely, and the team had done similar work without problem before.
 * Could a different error handling have caught this scenario?
 I built a number of failsafes into the system such that unexpected cases resulted in no-ops that required human review.
 During the initial work, could I have designed a failsafe that would have applied to the later updates?
-Then instead of granting the discount, the system would have gracefully waited for human intervention on problematic accounts.
+Then, instead of granting the discount, the system would have gracefully waited for human intervention on problematic accounts.
 Or perhaps delaying billing would actually have been a worse outcome?
 * Was I being too uptight in ensuring that customers got what they paid for?
 Was there a less rigid approach to the problem that would have still been fair to the customers but not so prone to error?
 * Was this the best of all possible worlds?
 Both the initial project and the new functionality shipped rapidly.
 Nothing illegal happened; no customer was injured or inconvenienced.
-The mistake, while expensive to the company, was a one time error.
-And it wasn't that expensive compared to alternatives (e.g. paying the team for several months to develop better tests).
+The mistake, while expensive to the company, was a one-time error.
+And it wasn't that expensive compared to alternatives (e.g., paying the team for several months to develop better tests).
 Maybe this is what successful development looks like?

-I actually lean toward the best possible world hypothesis, but that seems a little self-serving because it mean this time something didn't go as planned was actually a success and not a mishap.
+I actually lean toward the best-possible-world hypothesis, but that seems a little self-serving because it means this time something didn't go as planned, it was actually a success and not a mishap.

 ## What would others say about you?

-One VP wrote this about a successful project shipped that, had it gone wrong, could have critically damage the company's reputation:
+One VP wrote this about a successful project shipped that, had it gone wrong, could have critically damaged the company's reputation:

 _"Thank you for leading the such-n-such[^such] project with attention to detail while always understanding and moving toward the vision!
 Your commitment to excellence has infiltrated the team and their desire to serve our members and their co-workers is exemplary.
-Than you for leading and delivery a better such-n-such solution."_
+Thank you for leading and delivering a better such-n-such solution."_

 [^such]: Project-specific details anonymized.